Leg length discrepancy and pelvic tilt

 Many people come in with a tilted pelvis.
 However for many of these patients, that is not what is causing their pain.

 This seemingly obvious connection between leg length discrepancy, walking problems and hip and back pain is still a controversial subject.

-In new research, doctors in Israel published findings in the medical journal Gait and Posture that sought to determine if there is a relationship between the magnitude of leg length discrepancy and the presence of gait deviations.
+In a recent study, doctors in Israel published findings in the medical journal Gait and Posture (1) that sought to determine if there is a relationship between the magnitude of leg length discrepancy and the presence of gait deviations.

 - The first thing the researchers noted was that controversy still exists as to the clinical significance of leg length discrepancy in spite of the fact that further evidence has been emerging regarding the relationship between several clinical conditions and leg length discrepancy.

 - Despite the controversy, the researchers found a significant relationship between anatomic leg length discrepancy and gait deviation.
 The evidence suggests (something of the obvious) that gait deviations cause more pain and instability in the joints as the discrepancy increases.

 Even a small deviation in leg length could impact joint stability and degenerative joint disease